Christmas at the end of life: Advice for families and carers

 Looking after yourself

-Anticipatory grief is grief we feel before while someone is still alive, but we know they are going to die.
+Anticipatory grief is grief we feel while someone is still alive, but we know they are going to die.

 We know a lot of people feel this very strongly at Christmas.
 You may be thinking of all the Christmases you will have to spend without them in the future.
 Or, if you have a difficult relationship, you may be finding it difficult to accept that your relationship will now never get better or be how you want it to be.